Education

 - to encourage children to become more involved in gardening and related activities;

-- to provide an innovative learning environment for pupils and a useful community resource;
+- to provide an innovative learning environment for pupils and a useful community resource; and

 - to get the children themselves to have a say about the kind of garden project they want, to help submit outline plans or designs, and to help create and maintain the garden.